rsalmond/TIL/five dollar words.md

 Sophist: teacher of philosophy in ancient Greece.

 Stricture: restriction, rule.
 Or: sternly critical remark.

+Syncretism: the practice of combining different beliefs and various schools of thought.

 Vicissitude: change of fortune, typically unwelcome.